OlBreeze/HW_Web/25_SimpleProjects/Company/03_Sprint_Forms/README.md

 # Task
+Initial screen should contain two buttons (root)
+1. Button for triggering Employee Data form (EmployeeData)
+2. Button for triggering Employees Random Generation form (RandomEmployee)

+EmployeeData form must contain the following fields
+1. employee ID. -> input
+2. email -> input
+3. name -> input
+4. gender -> radio
+5. country -> select
+6. city -> select
+7. position -> select
+8. salary -> input

+The options of select city should depend on the selected country.
+The minimum and maximum salary values should depend on the chosen position.

+RandomEmployee form must contain the following fields
+1. Number of digits in the employee’s id
+2. Number of employees
+3. Minimal salary value
+4. Maximal salary value

+***

 On the main form of our application there are two buttons:
 1. the form for creating a new employee and